maziac/DeZog/documentation/zx81/zx81-zsim.md

 ![](images/against-write-4.jpg)
 ![](images/against-write-5.jpg)

-If "hires" is set to false you will always see a complete screen independent of the exact vertical and horizontal timing.
+If "hires" is set to false you will always see a standard screen independent of the exact vertical and horizontal timing.

 So it depends:
 If you are developing a standard graphics game then `"hires": false` is the recommended choice.